 It took me a while to believe that staying at a Disney resort was more economical than staying off property, but unless you have family in the area with an extra bedroom, I highly recommend staying at a Disney resort.

-There are no microwaves in the room, but there is a microwave you can use at the cafeteria at the value resorts.
+There are no microwaves in the room, but there is a microwave in the cafeteria you can use at the value resorts.

 So, why pay more to stay on Disney property?